irisnet/irishub/docs/cli-client/keys/update.md

 Enter the current passphrase:
 ```

-After this, you'll be asked to enter a new password.
+Then you'll be asked to enter a new password and repeat it.

 ```txt
 Enter the new passphrase:
 Repeat the new passphrase:
 ```

-After that, you're done with changing your password.
+It will be done if you enter a new password that meets the criteria.

 ```txt
 Password successfully updated!